What is Childhood Apraxia of Speech (CAS)?

 She has consistently completed professional ASHA approved continuing education courses related to diagnostic and intervention techniques for children with CAS.

-Ms. Grayson continues to use a combination of approaches yielding the most appropriate intervention strategies for each child.
+Ms. Grayson continues to use a combination of evidence based practice (EBP) approaches yielding the most appropriate intervention strategies for each child.
 For more information, this ASHA page is useful.